Lodoelama/Lodoelama/README.md

-I'm Lodoe Lama, an Aspiring Cybersecurity Specialist and dedicated Paralegal with a passion for technology.
+I'm Lodoe Lama, an Aspiring Cybersecurity Professional with a passion for technology.
 I'm actively working towards refining my skills through ongoing education and practical experience, with a focus on cybersecurity.
 I'm eager to start my career in cybersecurity and contribute to creating secure digital environments.

 ## 💼 **Experience**: